 - More than 80 PoCs in supply chain, real estate, music, and trading

-- Despite growing concern for data security, most transactions and websites are not secure
+- Despite growing concern for data security, just over 68% of daily page loads are encrypted

-- Let’s Encrypt enables free and automated installation of security certificates
+- Let’s Encrypt enables free and automated installation of SSL/TLS certificates

 The networking industry is at a significant turning point as network operators spanning telecommunications, cable, enterprise, cloud, and the research community work to redefine the network architecture.
-ONAP is a comprehensive platform for real-time, policy-driven orchestration and automation of physical and and virtual network functions that will enable software, network, IT and cloud providers and developers to rapidly create new services.
+LF Networking provides a springboard for the development of a complete, open source networking stack, spanning from the data plane to orchestration and analytics.
+Together, LF Networking platforms and technology provide for the automation of the complete lifecycle of physical and virtual network functions.

-- 45 members representing 55% of global mobile subscribers
+- 100 members representing over 60% of global mobile subscribers